dnanexus/velvet/Readme.md

 ## What does this app output?

-This app outputs a gzipped FASTA file with the sequence assembly.
+This app outputs a FASTA file with the sequence assembly.

-TODO: MORE OUTPUTS

 ## How does this app work?